SAP-samples/cloud-cap-multitenancy/README.md

 See the [COMMANDS](COMMANDS.md) file for comands for building and deploying the project.

-## Limitations

- - Not all features and techniques may be demonstrable with Cloud Foundry trial accounts.

 ## Known Issues

 This example project contains no known issues.

+## Limitations

+ - The creation and assignment of Roles to Roll Collections and the assignment of Roll Collections is limited to global accounts with "Feature Set B".

 ## How to obtain support